-The Pastoral team here at Sunnydown is the provision the school provides to ensure the physical and emotional welfare of all the boys.
+The Pastoral Team here at Sunnydown is the provision the school provides to ensure the physical and emotional welfare of all the boys.

-The team consists of 4 Pastoral TAs and a Sports Mentor.
-Two members of the team are qualified ELSAs and two being trained as Thrive Practitioners.
+The team consists of 5 Pastoral TAs and a Sports Mentor.
+Two members of the team are qualified ELSAs and two are trained as Thrive Practitioners.
 The team works with the boys and their families to make sure that students are safe, happy, involved and able to perform to their potential.

-The team supports students with any emotional worries or concerns they may have and help with any behavioural needs.
-Interventions include: Restorative approaches when issues arise; 1:1 support sessions, including emotional regulation work; Friendship Groups; bereavement support etc.
+The team supports students with any emotional worries or concerns they may have and helps with any behavioural needs.
+Interventions include: restorative approaches when issues arise; 1:1 support sessions, including emotional regulation work; friendship groups; bereavement support, etc.